travitch/whole-program-llvm/README.md

 distinct advantage of generating working binaries, in case some part of a build process requires that.

 WLLVM works with either clang or the gcc dragonegg plugin.
+If you are not interested in dragonegg support, and speed is an issue for you, you may want to try out [gllvm.](https://github.com/SRI-CSL/gllvm)

 Installation
 ------------